latex3/unicode-math/README.markdown

 distribution.
 Your testing and feedback is essential to fill in the many gaps that I miss!

-Please be aware that this package is undergoing (very slow) continued development and the interface and functionality should not be considered stable.
+Please be aware that this package is undergoing (slow) continued development and the interface and functionality should not be considered stable.
 Use at your own risk, in other words.